-For his part, Saladino, who is a devout follower of the carnivore diet, says he’s never felt better since adopting this lifestyle, and he encourages those who feel the need to make some changes to check it out.
+Saladino, however, says he’s never felt better since adopting this lifestyle, and he encourages those who feel the need to make some changes to check it out.

 “If you’re kicking ass in every way, shape and form, then don’t change a thing.
 But if you’re looking to improve body composition, libido, emotional stability, mental clarity, autoimmunity, inflammation, chronic disease, I’m so excited to offer these ideas as a tool for people who might not have considered them because we’re so stuck in this rigid paradigm around plants versus animals.
 It’s a diet for every homo sapiens person that isn’t thriving.”